A topic from the subject of Inorganic Chemistry in Chemistry.

 • pH meters: pH meters are used to measure the pH of a solution.

-• Titration: Titration is a technique that is used to determine the concentration of an acid or base.
+• Titration: Titration is a technique used to determine the concentration of an acid or base by reacting it with a solution of known concentration (a standard solution).

-• Conductivity: Conductivity is a measure of the ability of a solution to conduct electricity.
-Acids and bases are good conductors of electricity.
+• Conductivity meters: Conductivity meters measure the ability of a solution to conduct electricity.
+Strong acids and bases are good conductors of electricity because they dissociate completely into ions.

 Types of Experiments